brianknutson/osticket-prereqs/README.md

 <img src="https://i.imgur.com/76AVSm8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 8 - Install MySQL 5.5.62., which is a database that osTicket will use to store all the data in (users' accounts, ticketing information, etc.).
 When choosing the setup type when installing MySQL, make sure to choose the "Typical" settings.
 Next check the "Launch the MySQL Instance Configuration Wizard" before clicking finish.
 After when asked for a configuration type, choose "Standard Configuration".
 When asked to "Please set the Windows Options", just press "Next".
 Then, choose a password then press "Next".
 Finally, press "Execute".
+You will need this username and password for Step 18.
 </p>
 <br />